thenameisluk/usos-api-uekat/readme.md

+the code literaly logs in as you into usos to get your latest schedule

-# UE kat USOS API
+it doesn't requires password to read data already fetched, password is only needed to update date# UE kat USOS API

 code for interaction with usos website directly since they don't feel like exposing api